arjenwitteveen/jai-midi/README.md

 To use this module you need at least Jai beta 0.1.057.

 *Disclaimer: I only have so much MIDI hardware that I can experiment with, so do not consider this module to be thoroughly battle-tested.
-The Windows version has been developed on Windows 10.
-The Linux implementation has been tested on a virtual machine running Ubuntu 22.04 LTS.*
+The Windows version has been tested on Windows 10; the macOS implementation has been tested on Big Sur 11.16.1; the Linux implementation has been tested on a virtual machine running Ubuntu 22.04 LTS.*

 ## Backends
 The following backends are used: